AnnaHarshyna/tic-tac-toe/README.md

-A tic tac toe game - simple and timeless classic.
+A tic-tac-toe game: a simple and timeless classic.
 [Click](https://aharshyna.github.io/tic-tac-toe/) and play!